LesterNevado/LesterNevado/README.md

 # Hello, I'm Lester Nevado! 👋

 I am passionate about coding and have strong database management skills.
 I enjoy tackling complex problems and crafting elegant solutions.
-My journey in the tech world began when I enrolled in the BS Information Technology program.
+My journey in the tech world began when I enrolled in the BS Computer Science program.

 ## Education 📚
 - **BS Computer Science**